 The winds were very light out, so we motor sailed quite a bit in the beginning.
-Eventually the wind did pick up a bit and we got to roll out our screecher.
+Eventually, the wind did pick up a bit and we got to roll out our screecher.
 We need more practice on this.
 I have a had time managing the continuous line furler and keeping it from getting tangled.

 From Cape Sable, we made our approach to the Florida Bay Channel.
 The channel is pretty shallow, and it was making David nervous because we didn’t quite know if our depth sounder compensated for our keel depth or not.
 So, we performed our own test – David stopped the boat while I got out the boat hook, fully extended, and tried to touch the bottom of the channel with it.
 I couldn’t, so the water was easily 7+ feet deep and our depth sounder was reading water under our keel, not total depth.

 The passage through the channel was uneventful, until the final step – the Snake Creek Bridge.
 The bridge opens, so the concern was the power lines just to the west of the bridge.
 The bridge control lady was very nice and responsive to our radio hails (despite what I had read online).
-The bridge opens on the hour every hour until 6pm, when it opens on demand.
+The bridge opens on the hour every hour until 6 pm when it opens on demand.
 We were not the only ones coming through.
-On the radio we chatted with two sailboats coming west bound, who were kind enough to allow us to go first.
+On the radio, we chatted with two sailboats coming westbound, who were kind enough to allow us to go first.

 It was pretty calm through most of the night, getting a bit rough around our shift change at 1:30 am.
 At 9 am, we motored into Bimini!

 I know that makes it sound super easy.
 The Gulf Stream crossing tends to get built up in the sailing community.
 This was my third crossing of it, and as long as you watch for the right weather window, it’s a piece of cake!